Edfrank10/Edfrank10/README.md

 - 👀 I’m interested in Education
 - 🌱 I’m currently learning idioms
 - 💞️ I’m looking to collaborate on students
-- 📫 How to reach me worl the best
+- 📫 How to reach me world the best.

 <!---
 Edfrank10/Edfrank10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.